-The University is committed to supporting staff who are experiencing symptoms of the menopause, or those who are affected by colleagues or loved-ones going through this transitional period.
-Menopause Awareness Month is an opportunity for us to highlight the information and support available to staff.
+The University is committed to supporting staff who are experiencing symptoms of the menopause, or those who are affected by colleagues or loved-ones going through this transitional period, which is why we signed up to the Menopause Workplace Pledge.

 The Human Resources Group host regular Menopause Talk and Support sessions for staff.

 It is recognised that peer support is an important way of supporting people through the menopause and at our recent Menopause Talk & Support sessions, staff have shared that this was particularly beneficial to them.
 These sessions aim to provide a forum to talk about the menopause and share experiences.

 Everyone is welcome, whether you’re experiencing symptoms yourself and want to meet others in a similar situation or if you would like to understand more about the menopause to support others.

 For more information about the Talk and Support Sessions, please email Staff Wellbeing.

 The University has a Microsoft Teams Menopause Support Group, open to all staff members.
 This is a safe space for sharing experiences, resources and support.
 Please email Staff Wellbeing if you would like to be added to the group.